-If you don’t know where to start… our kinesiologists, Hailey or Morgan, provide private exercise therapy sessions for only $40.00.
+If you don’t know where to start… our kinesiologists, Hailey or Morgan, provide private exercise therapy sessions for a low cost.
 Consultations are FREE, and programs are customized for your abilities and goals.
 They can help you build an exercise and/or stretching program specifically to address biomechanical issues with your swing, increase power for your drives, and improve overall performance.

 For Your Best Game